Wondering how to take CBD oil?

-While it’s difficult to give you exact dosage recommendations because the effects vary from person to person, we recommend using this dosage calculator to help you find your ideal dosage amounts.
+While it’s difficult to give you exact CBD dosage recommendations because the effects vary from person to person, we recommend using this dosage calculator to help you find your ideal dosage amounts.

-Once you’ve got your RDI, start with the minimum recommended dose from the calculator.
+Once you’ve got your RDI, start with the minimum recommended dose from the CBD calculator.
 If you feel that isn’t enough for you, slowly up the dose until you feel comfortable with the results.

 “Start low and go slow” is the motto you should follow!

 Warning: It IS possible to take too much CBD oil.
 While you cannot fatally overdose on CBD and there are very few negative side effects, too much has been shown to cause drowsiness, lethargy, upset stomach, temporary drop in blood pressure, nausea and diarrhea.
 The exact amounts that lead to these side effects are unknown, which is why you should start with small amounts and slowly increase the dose over time until you experience your desired result.
 (1)

 Now you know how to take CBD oil!
 It can be inhaled, topically applied, taken under the tongue, or consumed as edibles.

-What’s your favorite way to take CBD oil?
+What’s your favorite delivery method for CBD oil?
 Let us know in the comments below!